-2023 Financial Goals under the STPP.
-The Compensation Committee adopted the 2023 STPP with a continued focus on financial results.
-In December 2022, the Compensation Committee approved WEC Energy Group's earnings per share (75% weight) and cash flow (25% weight) as the primary performance measures to be used in 2023.
+2024 Financial Goals under the STPP.
+The Compensation Committee adopted the 2024 STPP with a continued focus on financial results.
+In December 2023, the Compensation Committee approved WEC Energy Group's earnings per share (75% weight) and cash flow (25% weight) as the primary performance measures to be used in 2024.
+For those officers whose positions primarily relate to utility operations in Wisconsin, including Mr. Hooper, the Compensation Committee approved WEC Energy Group's earnings per share (25% weight) and cash flow (25% weight), as well as aggregate net income of the Company's Wisconsin utility operations (50% weight), as the primary performance measures to be used in 2024.
 We continue to believe earnings per share and cash flow are key indicators of financial strength and performance, and are recognized as such by the investment community.
+Utility net income is an important financial measure as it is an indicator of the return on equity earned by the Company's utilities and generally, in order to meet WEC Energy Group's earnings per share targets, it is important that the utilities earn at or close to their allowed rate of return.

-In January 2023, the Compensation Committee approved the performance goals under the STPP for WEC Energy Group's earnings per share as set forth in the chart below.
+In January 2024, the Compensation Committee approved the performance goals under the STPP for WEC Energy Group's earnings per share as set forth in the chart below.

-Earnings Per Share Performance Goal Earnings Per Share CAGR Payout Level
+Earnings Per Share Performance Goal Earnings Per Share Growth Rate Payout Level

-\$4.56 5.8% 25%
+\$4.80 4.3% 25%

-\$4.57 6.0% 50%
+\$4.82 4.8% 50%

-\$4.58 6.3% 100%
+\$4.85 5.5% 100%

-\$4.60 6.7% 135%
+\$4.86 5.7% 135%

-\$4.62 7.2% 200%
+\$4.88 6.1% 200%